 One challenge is the lack of commercially-available devices to help toddlers with mobility issues to get around on their own, Logan said.
 Power wheelchairs can be costly and typically aren’t available for children until they are older, and may not always be an option at all for children who are expected to eventually be able to walk.

 The cars give children independence at a much younger age, allowing them the mobility needed to increase their interaction with peers and other objects, Logan said.
-The modified cars have proven effective even among children with complex medical issues, he said.
+The modified cars have proven effective even among children with complex medical issues, he says.

 A case study on the cars’ use among children with complex medical issues, including use of tracheotomy tubes and ventilators for aid in breathing, was also published recently in the journal Pediatric Physical Therapy.